 The National Collaborative Research Infrastructure Strategy (NCRIS) is the program that manages Australia’s national research infrastructure.

-NCRIS currently supports 24 funded projects and an international membership – see for a list of currently funded projects.
+NCRIS currently supports 26 funded projects and an international membership – see the list of currently funded projects.

-The projects are led by organisations including universities, publicly funded research organisations and private companies.
+NCRIS projects are led by organisations including universities, publicly funded research organisations and private not-for-profit companies.

-The projects form a network involving over 200 delivery partnerships, and employing over 1900 highly skilled technical experts, researchers and facility managers.
+These projects form a network involving over 250 delivery partners, and employing over 1900 highly skilled technical experts, researchers and facility managers.

-You can read NCRIS case studies on the real life outcomes of research conducted at NCRIS facilities.
+You can also read NCRIS case studies on the real-life outcomes of research conducted at NCRIS facilities.
 These demonstrate the social and economic return from the investment in national research infrastructure.

 Previous NRI Funding Programs